Levi Ruivivar

 Levi Jung Ruivivar (born May 3, 2006) is a Filipino-American artistic gymnast.
 Born in the United States, she represents the Philippines internationally and competed for her country of birth in the past.
-She qualified to represent the Philippines at the 2024 Summer Olympics through the 2024 FIG World Cup series.
+She represented the Philippines at the 2024 Summer Olympics and is the 2024 Asian Championships bronze medalist on the uneven bars.

 Early life

 Ruivivar was born in Los Angeles on May 3, 2006, to actors Anthony Ruivivar and Yvonne Jung.
 She has two brothers– Kainoa and Kale.
 She began gymnastics when she was 18 months old.
 Her paternal grandfather, Tony Ruivivar, was born in the Philippines before moving to Hawaii where he became a founding member of the Society of Seven.

 Gymnastics career

 2018

 Jung-Ruivivar qualified for domestic elite gymnastics competition with a third-place finish at the 2018 Desert Lights National Qualifier.
 Her first elite competition was the WOGA Classic where she placed fifth in the all-around and won the silver medal on the uneven bars behind Kayla DiCello.
 She placed seventh all-around at the American Classic held in Salt Lake City.
 She then placed 16th all-around at the U.S. Classic.
 At the U.S. Championships, she finished 18th in the all-around.
 Her final competition of the season was the Tournoi International held in Combs la Ville, France where she won the all-around title in the espoir division.
 In the event finals, she won the silver medals on both vault and uneven bars.